-15.20 Trade and Cooperation Agreement - Governance In this part we will examine the governance structures of the Withdrawal Agreement and of the TCA.
-The session starts with a presentation given by: Chris Hallam, Policy Advisor - EU Trade and TCA Governance, EU Directorate, FCDO This is followed by an interactive exercise about the UK-EU specialised committees.
+15.00 Break 15.10 Trade and Cooperation Agreement - Governance In this part we will examine the governance structures of the Withdrawal Agreement and of the TCA.
+The session starts with a presentation given by: Mark Bevan, Policy Adviser, Trade in Goods, Economic and Trade Partnership Department, EU Directorate, FCDO.
+This is followed by an interactive exercise about the UK-EU specialised committees.
 We will also explain the various, and complex, provisions that provide for dispute settlement, the level playing field rules and termination clauses.
 We will exemplify the application of those provisions in a case study.
-16.30 End of Day Two THURSDAY 30 NOVEMBER 2023 THE EU IN THE WORLD: HOW CAN THE UK AND THE EU WORK TOGETHER ON GLOBAL ISSUES?
-Wolfgang Koeth, EIPA 09.30 Introduction The EU's external competences: Warming-up exercise and introductory overview.
-09.50 From peace project to geo-political player During the last decade, the EU has reviewed its position on the global stage.
+16.30 End of Day Two THURSDAY 8 FEBRUARY 2024 THE EU IN THE WORLD: HOW CAN THE UK AND THE EU WORK TOGETHER ON GLOBAL ISSUES?
+Wolfgang Koeth, EIPA 09.30 Introductory overview 09.45 From peace project to geo-political player During the last decade, the EU has reviewed its position on the global stage.
 Is the EU still the successful peace project for which it received the Nobel prize in 2012?
 We address the changing self-perception of the EU as a global actor in this session, along with the consequences for the UK.
-10.30 EU relations with third countries and impacts on the UK This session focuses on the relations that the EU has with other countries and international actors, as well as how this affects the UK.
-First, we look at the EU's relations with global and regional powers (China, US, Russia, and Turkey).
-Second, we examine the regional dimension, discussing the EEA, EFTA, and the EU's enlargement and neighbourhood policies.
-Lastly, we cover the EU's role within multilateral organisations (UN, WTO, WHO, WB, IMF, etc.).
-11.30 Pause 11.45 Beyond trade Being the biggest trading bloc in the world allows the EU to export its norms and standards beyond its borders - de jure et de facto.
+10.30 Beyond trade Being the biggest trading bloc in the world allows the EU to export its norms and standards beyond its borders - de jure et de facto.
 Foreign regulators and businesses frequently sign up voluntarily to EU regulatory 'gold standards', as this decreases their transaction costs.
 However, the EU's position as a regulatory hegemon is increasingly challenged by China.
 Will the 'Brussels effect' give way to a 'Beijing effect'?
 What will be the possible impact for the UK?
+11.30 Pause 11.45 EU relations with third countries and impacts on the UK This session focuses on the relations that the EU has with other countries and international actors, as well as how this affects the UK.
+First, we look at the EU's relations with global and regional powers (China, US, Russia, and Turkey).
+Second, we examine the regional dimension, discussing the EEA, EFTA, and the EU's enlargement and neighbourhood policies.
+Lastly, we cover the EU's role within multilateral organisations (UN, WTO, WHO, WB, IMF, etc.).
+This session will include comments (online) by Catriona Mace, Foreign and Development Policy Director, UK Mission to the EU, Brussels.
 12.45 Lunch

 13.30 Interactive exercise: Identifying your interlocutors - who is in charge of what in the EU's system of external action?

 This session consist of an interactive exercise in small groups.
 You will be invited to match schematic outlines with the main actors with which the UK may interact on external affairs, including their roles and powers.
 This will be followed by a debriefing.

+14.50 Pause

-14.50 Pause 15.00 Towards (open) strategic autonomy?
+15.00 Towards (open) strategic autonomy?

-We look at the notion of strategic autonomy in the context of security and defence (including the post-2016 drive towards a defence Union and its potential impact on NATO and transatlantic relations), before considering how the notion of strategic autonomy has spilled over to other sectors (like industrial policy), and how this might impact the EU's partners CONCLUDING SESSION - 15.45 Thematic review of the three days and general discussion Edward Best - 16.15 Filling in the evaluation sheets - 16.30 Concluding words - Europe Faculty Team End of the course
+We look at the notion of strategic autonomy in the context of security and defence (including the post-2016 drive towards a defence Union and its potential impact on NATO and transatlantic relations), before considering how the notion of strategic autonomy has spilled over to other sectors (like industrial policy), and how this might impact the EU's partners

+CONCLUDING SESSION

+- 15.45 Thematic review of the three days and general discussion Edward Best

+- 16.15 Filling in the evaluation sheets

+- 16.30 Concluding words Europe Faculty Team

+End of the course